 What Happens to Businesses That Are Not ADA Compliant?

-As you likely know, the Americans with Disabilities Act (ADA) affects most businesses across the nation, regardless of whether they welcome the general public on their premises.
-If employees work at an office building, for example, that building must follow ADA regulations.
+The Americans with Disabilities Act (ADA) affects most businesses across the nation that serve the public.
+Complying with the ADA isn’t a suggestion—it’s a legal requirement.
 But what happens to businesses that are not ADA compliant?

-The short answer is this: They can expect to pay some heavy fines.
+The short answer is this: They can expect serious financial consequences, including heavy fines, lawsuits, and/or bad PR.

-Before diving into the penalties for non-compliance with the ADA, it’s worth going over your business’s responsibilities.
-After all, to avoid the repercussions of violating the ADA, you must know what’s required of your business.
+To avoid the repercussions of violating the ADA, you need to know what’s required of your business.
 Otherwise, you run the risk of overlooking something essential.
+That’s why it’s worth going over your business’s responsibilities.

 So, what does your business need to do?

-First, if your building is open to the public, you need to be sure you adhere to Title III of the ADA.
+First, if your building is open to the public, you need to adhere to Title III of the ADA.
 This section covers public accommodations and services operated by private entities.
 Ultimately, it prohibits such facilities from discriminating against people with disabilities.

 When it comes to Title III, your responsibilities include the following:

-The penalties we’ll discuss in the next section are specific to cases in which businesses are not ADA compliant per Title III rules.
-Typically, fines are placed on facilities that don’t have features such as Braille signage, accessible restrooms, or wheelchair ramps.
-However, many other common non-compliance issues can land businesses in trouble.
+Most penalties occur when businesses are not ADA compliant per Title III rules.
+Typically, fines are placed on facilities that don’t have features such as braille signage, accessible parking spaces, accessible restrooms, or wheelchair ramps.
+However, many other noncompliance issues can land businesses in trouble, including failure to recognize a person’s service animal.

-With all that said, you should also be aware of your responsibilities as an employer.
+Second, you have ADA responsibilities as an employer.
 If your business employs 15 or more people, you’re required to follow the guidelines provided in Title I of the ADA.
 This means implementing nondiscriminatory practices for hiring, training, compensation, and more.

-Consequences If Your Business Is Not ADA Compliant
+What Are the Consequences If Your Business Is Not ADA Compliant?

 ADA noncompliance has always led to fines for business owners.
 However, the penalties became even more severe in early 2014.
-At this time, the United States Department of Justice raised the amount of money that a non-compliant organization could be forced to pay for violations.
+At this time, the U.S. Department of Justice raised how much money a noncompliant organization could be forced to pay for violations.
 These penalties are assessed by the Civil Rights Division, and—as noted above—they specifically relate to Title III of the ADA.

-As a reminder, Title III bans all public facilities from discriminating against any person with disabilities with regard to access to programs, facilities, and goods and services.
-These public entities are required to make reasonable efforts to accommodate people with disabilities to afford them this equal access.
-If your building is open to the public and you fail to make these accommodations, you leave your business vulnerable to such fines.
+As a reminder, Title III bans all public facilities from discriminating against anyone with disabilities regarding access to programs, facilities, and goods and services.
+These establishments are required to make reasonable efforts to accommodate people with disabilities to give them equal access.
+If your building is open to the public and you fail to make these accommodations, you leave your business vulnerable to fines.

 Examples of accommodations could include the following:

 Under the rules established in 2014, the maximum penalty for a first-offense Title III violation is $75,000, and the maximum for a second offense—and any subsequent violations—is $150,000.
-Further, state and local governments may impose additional fines to maintain higher standards of accessibility.
-For small businesses, this could represent a significant blow to their viability.
-Large companies are likely to be given significantly less leeway, and therefore must also ensure constant compliance with ADA standards.
+Further, state and local governments may impose additional fines to maintain higher accessibility standards.
+For small businesses, this can be a significant blow.
+Large companies are typically given less leeway and must ensure constant compliance with ADA standards.

 Along with fines, there’s also the potential for lawsuits if your business is not ADA compliant.
 Over the years, many cases have been filed against companies that did not make the necessary accommodations for those with disabilities.
 Although defendants are usually given time to achieve compliance, those who file are often allowed to collect damages.